 5. Vodafone’s Digital Onboarding for the First 90-Days: Journey

 The First 90 Days, written by Michael D. Watkins, has become the bible of onboarding and career transitions.
 Indeed, the first 90 days play a significant role in the employee life cycle.
 According to a study by BambooHR, an HR technology company, approximately 17% of new hires leave within the first three months at a new job, while 30% leave within the first six months.

-To improve new employee experience in this period, Vodafone decided to digitize all new employees’ onboarding.
+To improve the new employee experience in this period, Vodafone decided to digitize all new employees’ onboarding.
 Through a mobile app called “Journey,” the company diagnoses each new employee’s first 90 days’ needs and pain points and delivers them the right experience at the right time.
 The company uses the Journey app as a “digital buddy” at its stores, headquarters, and call center for new hires.

-Journey also nudges managers to create simple yet effective assignments for meeting with key contacts, 90-day onboarding goals, and conduct regular check-ins.
+Journey also nudges managers to create simple yet effective assignments for meeting with key contacts, 90-day onboarding goals, and conducting regular check-ins.
 All the necessary information and documents, which a new employee may need, are provided daily, as programmed on the platform.

-Sevil Kayas, Vodafone Head of Talent Strategy and Development, summarizes the process as follows: “Journey is a wonderful app for us that addresses the critical needs of the onboarding process, such as digitization, creating personalized content and accessing the right information at the right time.”
+Sevil Kayas, Vodafone Head of Talent Strategy and Development, summarizes the process as follows: “Journey is a wonderful app for us that addresses the critical needs of the onboarding process, such as digitization, creating personalized content, and accessing the right information at the right time.”